 The 2022 Keeping Our Faculty Symposium will be held virtually from March 3-4, 2022.

-Sign up to receive updates on the call for proposals and other information.
+Sign up to receive updates and other information.

 The KOF Symposium is presented by the University of Minnesota Office for Equity and Diversity's Institute for Diversity, Equity, and Advocacy (IDEA).